Ann Van Hoey

 Landcommanderij Alden Biesen, Bilzen, Belgium, solo exhibition

-Marc Heiremans Gallery, Antwerpen, Belgium, solo exhibition
+Marc Heiremans Gallery, Antwerp, Belgium, solo exhibition

 Galerie de l'Ancienne Poste, Toucy, France, duo exhibition